 Platinum American Eagle coins contain 99.95 percent platinum.
-The one-ounce coin has a face value of $100, measures 1.287 inches in diameter and weighs 1.0005 troy ounces.
+The one-ounce coin has a face value of $100 (the largest of any U.S. coin), measures 1.287 inches in diameter and weighs 1.0005 troy ounces.
 Platinum Eagle coins are considered legal U.S. tender and the weight and purity and guaranteed by the U.S. Treasury Department.
 Since the beginning in 1997, Platinum American Eagle Proof Coins have had a limited mintage.
 The are produced at the West Point Mint and feature the "W" mint mark on each coin.

 Is That a Typo?

 The theme for the reverse design of the 2012 Platinum Eagle is "For the Common Defence."
 The spelling of the word "defence" is taken from the original text of the Preamble of the Constitution and is different from the common modern spelling of the word "defense."

 Can a Trillion Dollar Platinum Eagle Solve the Debt Crisis?